All Episodes

 Nope.

-And it's come out of the National Front as a government-run organization.
+And it's come out at the National Front is a government runover organization.

-The ADL document seemed out a few weeks ago that they infiltrated right-wing groups and tried to make them racist.
+It's come out in the ADL documents came out a few weeks ago that they infiltrated right-wing groups and tried to make them racist.

-And when they couldn't, they would just say racist stuff in their name.
+And when they couldn't, they would just stop in their name.

 unidentified